amacneil/dbmate/README.md

 Dbmate is a database migration tool that will keep your database schema in sync across multiple developers and your production servers.

-It is a standalone command line tool that can be used with Go, Node.js, Python, Ruby, PHP, or any other language or framework you are using to write database-backed applications.
+It is a standalone command line tool that can be used with Go, Node.js, Python, Ruby, PHP, Rust, C++, or any other language or framework you are using to write database-backed applications.
 This is especially helpful if you are writing multiple services in different languages, and want to maintain some sanity with consistent development tools.

 For a comparison between dbmate and other popular database schema migration tools, please see [Alternatives](#alternatives).